Web Crawlers List: 22 Most Common Bots & Spiders (2026)

 What are the most common web crawlers?

 The best-known web crawlers are Googlebot (Google Search), Bingbot (Bing Search), GPTBot (OpenAI), Facebook Crawler (Meta), AhrefsBot (Ahrefs), and SEMrushBot (Semrush).
 Googlebot is the most active bot web crawler, indexing billions of pages for Google Search.
 AI training crawlers like GPTBot and ClaudeBot have become increasingly common since 2023.
-See the full crawlers list above for all 15 bots.
+See the full crawlers list above for all 22 bots and spiders.

 Is ChatGPT a web crawler?